aarong/feedme-server-core/README.md

 Emitted when the server receives a valid and library-compatible `Handshake` message.

-If there is a listener attached to the `handshake` event, then the application must call `hres.success()` to return a `HandshakeResponse` message to the client.

-If there is no listener attached to the `handshake` event, then the server immediataly returns a `HandshakeResponse` message indicating success when a valid and library-compatible `Handshake` message is received.

-If a `Handshake` message specifies a Feedme version not supported by the library, then a `handshake` event is not emitted and the client is sent a `HandshakeResponse` message indicating failure.

 Arguments passed to the listeners:

 1. `hreq` (Object) is a `HandshakeRequest` object describing the client request.